Lufthansa and pilots resume contact in labour dispute -union

-FRANKFURT Lufthansa (LHAG.DE) and the union representing pilots that have staged a series of a walkouts in a labour dispute with the German airline have resumed contact nearly a month after negotiations were put on hold.
+FRANKFURT, April 22 Lufthansa and the union representing pilots that have staged a series of a walkouts in a labour dispute with the German airline have resumed contact nearly a month after negotiations were put on hold.

 Talks were halted after a plane operated by Lufthansa's budget carrier Germanwings crashed in the French Alps, killing all 150 people aboard.